Swethavenkatesan20/swethavenkatesan20/README.md

 ### 👋 Hello Developers!

 I'm a Full Stack MERN Developer with 3+ years of experience building responsive web applications.
-Currently working as a freelancer, and previously at Accenture (1.6 years) across frontend, backend, and deployment.
+Currently working as frontend developer in Aziro technology, and previously at Accenture (1.6 years) across frontend, backend, and deployment.
 Certified in Full Stack Development with hands-on skills in React, Node.js, MongoDB, and modern web technologies.